SarangShrivastava/SarangShrivastava.github.io/negative-covenants.md

 <img src="{{ site.url }}/images/negative_covenants_4.png" alt="N4" style="width:70%"></p><br>

 <p align="justify">
-Now once we have the individual elements extracted, we need to establish the relation, or the interdependencies between them.
+Once the individual elements are extracted, we need to establish the relation, or the interdependencies between them.
 Objects belong to the Operators, Operators need to be linked to a Relation.
 We can train a relation extraction model by constructing our own features and feeding them to a random forest based classifier, or we can train a more complex relation extraction model sitting on top of a BERT base backbone.
-An important thing we need to understand is, are they nested, or are they at the same level.
-Sometimes there are markers in the text - "(x)", "(y)", "(z)" which can help provide soft signals for our algorithm.
-But not all the cases are explicitly marked with starts of enumerated lists, Ex - the content of node z is not marked, there are two elements in that which are not segregated explicitly by the markers.
-We can train a classifier that does a binary decision on each of these questions. </p> <br>
+An important thing that we need to understand is, Are these Objects nested, or are they at the same level.
+Sometimes there are markers in the text - "(x)", "(y)", "(z)" which can provide soft signals for our algorithm.
+But not all the cases are explicitly marked, Ex - the content of node z is not marked, there are two elements in that node which are not segregated explicitly by the markers.
+We can train a classifier that does a binary decision for each of these questions. </p> <br>

 <p align="justify">